ds2-lab/NotebookOS-Dashboard/README.md

 ## Repository Overview

-The backend is contained within the `internal/` directory.
-The frontend is contained within the `web/` directory.
-The entrypoint for the backend is in the `cmd/server/` directory.
+The backend is contained within the `driver-backend/` directory.
+The frontend is contained within the `dashboard-frontend/` directory.

+The entrypoint for the backend is the `driver-backend/cmd/server/main.go` file.

 ## Quick-start